Nahid-tjk/PrescriptionProject/README.md

 Samples codes for extracting text and medical data from prescription notes using Amazon Textract, Amazon Comprehend Medical, and Azure Form Recognizer Services.

-AsynchTextract.ipynb: Extracts text from all documents uploaded into Amazon S3 bucket asynchronously using Amazon Textract and capptures medical information using Amazon Comprehend Medical service
+AsyncTextract.ipynb: Extracts text from all documents uploaded into Amazon S3 bucket asynchronously using Amazon Textract and capptures medical information using Amazon Comprehend Medical service

 AzureFromRecognizer.ipynb:  Extracts text from documents using Azure Form Recognizer service